annotatedtmg/annotatedtmg/tmg/index.md

 [![RSS](media/rss.png){: .rss }](./tmg-rss.xml)

-# Welcome! #
+# Hi, we're the Annotated Mountain Goats #

-Hi, we're the Annotated Mountain Goats.
 Welcome!

 This is a comprehesive, accurate, and referenced guide to the first 25 years of the music of the Mountain Goats.
 The site covers the boombox, early studio,